Complementary and alternative therapy research

 The Palliative and Supportive Care Clinical Studies Development Group set up by the National Cancer Research Institute encourages and oversees research into complementary therapies in the UK.
 It also plays a big part in helping to increase the amount of research into this area.
 The UK Clinical Research Network website has a UK clinical research database, which includes details of complementary therapy trials that are open and recruiting patients.
 There is a link to a guide for using the database at the top of the page.

-You can find details of complementary therapy trials in the UK on our clinical trials database.
-Type 'complementary therapies' into the search box and tick the box for 'trials that have finished recruiting'.
+You can also find details of complementary therapy trials in the UK on our clinical trials database.
+Type 'complementary therapies' into the search box.
 If you want to find out about research into a specific type of complementary or alternative therapy, look at the page about the specific type of therapy in our individual therapies section.

 The Arix trial is a phase III trial testing whether group acupuncture can help with a dry mouth.
 It is for people who have a dry mouth due to radiotherapy for head and neck cancer.
 People in the trial have acupuncture treatment in a group setting.
 They also have information about other ways of coping with a dry mouth.
 The study is looking at whether the acupuncture makes people produce more saliva and whether it helps them to feel better.
 You can read about the Arix study on the UK Clinical Research Network website.